 Make a pledge: To make a pledge to support our Spring Bird-a-thon, click the link at the top of the page that says “PLEDGE HERE.”
 We’ll email you by late April with the number of species from the count, the amount due, and how to make the payment.
 Please submit your payment by April 30th.

 Compilation location: With the current shelter-in-place and social distancing restrictions to flatten the curve with COVID-19, we will not have a compilation.
 Instead, we are asking participants to please upload your data into eBird and share your list with us (ALAudubon) to contribute to our community science data!

 If you have questions about how to use eBird, please email our Science & Conservation Director here.
-We are in the process of planning a special webinar with our adult course faculty member Anne Miller on how to use eBird, so stay tuned for more details on that!
+You can also take our upcoming, free online course from Anne Miller on April 16th, “Audubon at Home: Sharing Your Sightings with eBird,” to learn more.

 More information: To learn more about how bird counts work, and to read the history of the one that started it all, check out National Audubon’s “History of the Christmas Bird Count” page.